-Having said that, if anyone wanted to find out the state of the water in an area they don't live in (maybe because they are thinking of moving there) they can find out how hard or soft the water is by contacting the water company in that area.
-Water companies are excellent at providing such information.
+Having said that, you might want to know just exactly how hard or soft your water is.
+Or maybe you want to find out the state of the water in an area you don’t live in.
+You can find out how hard or soft the water is by contacting the water company in the area.
+Water companies are good at providing such information.
 If you are really interested, most water companies will send you a free water hardness testing pack to test your supply.
-Here’s a list of the UK water companies web sites and telephone numbers (please let me know if this link breaks as web sites keep moving things)
+Choose

 Is hard water bad for you?

 If anything, hard water is good for you.
-It may be bad for heating elements, and plumbing, but the calcium and magnesium is actually beneficial to us in drinking water.
+It may be bad for washing machines, and plumbing, but the calcium and magnesium in drinking water is actually beneficial to us.
 It may clog up pipework in plumbing, but research has suggested a link between hard water and lower cardiovascular disease mortality.
-It's one of life's ironies that isn’t it?
+It’s one of life’s ironies that isn’t it?
 One of the disadvantages of using some full water softener systems is that some of these beneficial minerals are removed.

 Do you need to use anti limescale tablets?